A Day Walking the Danube

 From Lágymányos to Margaret Bridge

-It is always a great idea to walk the Danube, during the day and at night as well.
-You could start at the Lágymányosi Bridge, and have a look at the amazing building of Palace of Arts (MÜPA), and the National Theatre – they are both gorgeous.
+Whether day or night, it’s always a great idea to walk along by the Danube.
+You could start at the Lágymányosi Bridge, and have a look at the amazing building of Palace of Arts (MÜPA), and the National Theater .

-Then you can walk by the river embankment up to the Elizabeth Bridge and all the way up to the Chain Bridge.
-You can have some lunch around Vigadó Square which offers a great view to the other side, where Buda Castle stands.
+You can walk along the river embankment up to the Elizabeth Bridge and then all the way along to the Chain Bridge.
+After all that exercise, you treat yourself to lunch around Vigadó Square.
+This offers a great view to the other side of the river, where Buda Castle stands.

-Later, have a look at the imposing Parliament Building.
-You can have a coffee or tea in one of the nearby bars.
-Then continue to the Margaret Island which is a beautiful spot, a green park, always full with cheerful people having a picnic or enjoying some sports.
+Later, we’ll have a look at the imposing Parliament Building.
+You can take a coffee or tea in one of the nearby cafes.
+Then continue to the lush Margaret Island which is a beautiful spot.
+Essentially it’s a green park in the middle of an island and is always full of people picnicking or enjoying sports.

-After the park, head back to the center on the Buda side, so you can admire the panoramic view over the Pest side of the river.
-Hopefully, by this time it will be dark, so you can see everything lit up, which is gorgeous.
-If you still have some energy walk up to the Castle or even to the Citadel on the Gellért Hill which gives you the best landscape.
-Enjoy!
+After the park, let’s go back to the center of the Buda side, so you can admire the panoramic view over the Danube and the Pest side of the river.
+By now it should be getting dark, so you’ll be able to see all the major sights illuminated.
+If you still have enough energy walk up to the Castle or even to the Citadel on Gellért Hill you’ll be able to take some stunning photos.

-If you prefer to take this route with a bike, come and get your yellow zebra at: Yellow Zebra Budapest – Bikes and Segways Tours and Rentals: 16 Lázár street, Budapest, 1065
+If you prefer to take this route with a bike, come and rent one at: Yellow Zebra Budapest – Bikes and Segways Tours and Rentals: 16 Lázár street, Budapest, 1065